sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-deploy-and-call-a-contract.md

 ## Example

-Here is a complete example code to deploy & call the `Demo` contract.
+Here is a complete code to deploy & call the `Demo` contract.
+Notice that we put the tx building logics also into the contract as normal methods.

 ```ts
 export class Demo extends SmartContract {